envms/fluentpdo/readme.md

 `$table->where("field > :name", array(':name' => 'x'))` | bound by PDO
 `$table->where(array("field1" => "value1", ...))`       | Translated to `field1 = 'value1' AND ...`

-Every values are automatically escaped.
+Every value is automatically escaped.

 *Syntax of this library was inspired by NotORM library.*